-GRADING SCALE: See the College Catalog for the full grading system

-ATTENDANCE POLICY: See the College Catalog for the full policy.
+GRADING SCALE: See the College Catalog for the full grading system ATTENDANCE POLICY: See the College Catalog for the full policy.
 POLICY OF NON DISCRIMINATION: See the College Catalog for the full policy.

-HESSER COMMITMENT:
+MOUNT WASHINGTON COLLEGE COMMITMENT:

-The Hesser Commitment conditional admittance period begins on the first day of the term and continues through the close of business on the 30th calendar day of the term.
-Students have the right to withdraw, upon written notice, at any time prior to the close of business on the 30th calendar day of the term owing nothing more than the non-refundable enrollment fee, as allowed by state law.
+The Mount Washington College Commitment conditional admittance period begins on the first day of the term and continues through the close of business on the 30th calendar day of the term.
+Students have the right to withdraw, upon written notice, at any time prior to the close of business on the 21st calendar day of the term owing nothing more than the non-refundable enrollment fee, as allowed by state law.
 Students who have submitted all required documentation in a timely manner that is necessary to secure the method of payment for their tuition cost and fees will be officially accepted into their program and will only then become eligible for Title IV federal financial aid and receive credit for their course(s).
-The Institution will conditionally withdraw any student not meeting these criteria, and such a student will not owe any financial obligation to the Institution except for the enrollment fee, which is nonrefundable, as allowed by state law.
+The institution will conditionally withdraw any student not meeting these criteria, and such a student will not owe any financial obligation to the institution except for the enrollment fee,

-DATE SYLLABUS WAS LAST REVIEWED, EDITED, OR UPDATED:
+DATE SYLLABUS WAS LAST REVIEWED, EDITED, OR UPDATED: 12/10/2014